When Do You Need a P.Eng Stamp in Ontario?

 What's the difference between OBC Part 3 and Part 9?

-Part 9: small buildings (600m², 3 storeys) " P.Eng usually not required.
-Part 3: larger buildings " P.Eng always required.
+Part 9: small buildings (600m², 3 storeys) - P.Eng drawings are often not required for simple electrical work.
+Part 3: larger buildings - P.Eng drawings are much more commonly required for permit submissions and life-safety systems.
 See our service entrance guide.

 Disclaimer: This article provides general engineering guidance for educational purposes.
 Always verify requirements against the current edition of the Canadian Electrical Code (CEC), Ontario Electrical Safety Code (OESC), and applicable standards.
 Consult a licensed Professional Engineer (P.Eng) for project-specific applications.